divyadhimaan/system-design-playground/design-problems/url-shortener/main.md

 5. Analytics: Data is increasingly important for business success.
 Integrating an analytics solution to the URL shortener could help to answer important questions like how many people click on a link?
 When do they click the link? etc.
+6. How to handle custom aliases?
+   - Allow users to specify their own custom short URLs.
+   - Validate that the custom alias is unique and does not conflict with existing short URLs.
+   - Update the database schema to accommodate custom aliases.

 ## Reference